 Vidya Subramanian's Online Carnatic Classes

 Vidya's excellent communication skills, extensive performance experience, wide repertoire, international exposure and meticulousness make her one of the most sought after teachers of Carnatic music at the global level.
-She specializes in online training of students of all levels.
+Vidya Subramanian's online Academy of Carnatic music welcomes students of all ages, locations and levels.
 Vidya heads a network of highly proficient teachers who help each student progress successfully towards her learning goals in a focussed manner.
 Intrigued by her Raagarasika podcasts, music lovers from Indian as well as other cultural backgrounds reach out to Vidya to learn more about this divine art form.
-Online veena and violin instruction is also given by experienced teachers in Vidya's group.
+Online veena, flute and violin instruction is also given by experienced teachers in Vidya's group.

 BBC News, Zubair Ahmed, May 13 2013